vitalets/playwright-bdd/docs/faq.md

 2. Implementation of watch mode is tricky.
 It is impossible to just run `nodemon` with `playwright.config.ts`.
 Separate command for test generation allows to easily [support watch mode](guides/watch-mode.md)

-3. Watching files in `--ui` mode leads to circullar dependency: a change in test files triggers test run which in turn re-imports config and once again triggers a change in test files
+3. Watching files in `--ui` mode leads to circular dependency: a change in test files triggers test run which in turn re-imports config and once again triggers a change in test files

 For now decoupling **test generation** from **test running** proves to be a better option.